shift0x/strata-protocol/README.md

 - Shorting is supported by "borrowing" IV tokens, then selling them in the pool.
 Participants close the short position by buying back the owed IV tokens
 - Short positions can be liquidated by anyone ones the health score is below the required threshold.
 The liquidator earns a fee for this service

+**Future Work**
+Currently markets are settled using off-chain calculations of historical volatility.
+Participants need to trust that the market owner is not manipulating the data.
+In the future, we plan to push this calculation on-chain and instead use a keeper network to submit the datapoints from the pyth feed that will go into the calculation.
+The contract will ensure the datapoints provided are within the desired range and expected span to settle markets.

 ## On-Chain Option Pricing Model

 The on-chain option pricing model is what allows for trustless execution of option contracts.
 On-chain pricing allows for developers to build financial products backed with options in a way that has yet to be explored on-chain.